 Robin has also had opportunities to play before several political dignitaries, including former Gov. Doug Wilder, an ambassador from Spain and the president of Austria.
 Hampton Roads music fans knew him through the 1980s-2010s as a featured soloist at Virginia Beach's Jewish Mother Restaurant.

 Joined Clan MacCool in 2020.

 Audrey has been in choir since she was born… if you count her parents bringing her along to church choir rehearsal!
 Since then, music has been a big part of her life.
 She started with church choir, got involved with the Peninsula Children’s Chorus, learned enough piano to get by, and started up clarinet in band in middle through high school.
 While pursuing her Mechanical Engineering degree at Virginia Tech enroute to her current profession as an Engineering Design teacher at Hampton's Phoebus High School, she was heavily involved in the Virginia Tech Women’s Chorus and Wesley Singers.
-She is currently working on adding the guitar to her repertoire, so stay tuned!
+Also, Audrey has added the smooth sounds of her guitar to her repertoire!

 Vocals, guitar, percussion

 With Cindy Warner, formed Clan MacCool in 2005.